yubarajkalathoki/spring-boot-jsp-demo/README.md

 ### Steps to run:
   1. Run file `DemoApplication.java` and
-  2. Open your browser then type `http://localhost:8080`
+  2. Open your browser and type `http://localhost:8080` url to your search bar.